This page provides troubleshooting information for common scenarios when using log-based metrics in Cloud Logging.

-Log-based metrics apply only to a single Google Cloud project.
-You can't create them for Logging buckets or for other Google Cloud resources such as billing accounts or organizations.
-Log-based metrics are computed for logs only in the Cloud project in which they're received.
+Log-based metrics apply only to a single Google Cloud project or to a Logging bucket within a Google Cloud project.
+You can't create log-based metrics for other Google Cloud resources such as billing accounts or organizations.
+Log-based metrics are computed for logs only in the Google Cloud project or bucket in which they're received.

 Metric is missing logs data